 The Problematic Definition of 'Transgender'

-'transsexual' is a composite word constructed from latin root terms, a
+word 'transsexual' is a composite word constructed from latin root

-basic standard of science and medicine, used for the purpose of
+terms, a basic standard of science and medicine, used for the purpose

 'trans', which means essentially 'to move across', and 'sex' which defines reproductive physical construction, are brought together to form the complete word "transsexual".

 The parts clearly and exactly define the meaning of the term, which is to cross from one physical sex to another.